Unboxed-Software/solana-course/content/basic-solana-mobile.md

   useContext(ConnectionContext);
 ```

-Remember, everything we are doing in the app will be on Devnet.
-So in our `App.tsx` we’ll be passing in the endpoint for a Devnet validator.

-### 6. AuthProvider.tsx
+### 5. AuthProvider.tsx

 The next Solana provision we’ll need is the auth provider.
 This is the main difference between mobile and web development.
-What we’re implementing here is roughly equivalent to `WalletProvider` that we’re used to in web apps.
-However, since we are using Android and its natively installed wallets, the flow to connect and utilize them is a bit different.
+What we’re implementing here is roughly equivalent to the `WalletProvider` that we’re used to in web apps.
+However, since we're using Android and its natively installed wallets, the flow to connect and utilize them is a bit different.
 Most notably, we need to follow the mobile wallet adapter protocol (MWA).

 We do this by providing the following in our `AuthProvider`: